-- Every other Thursday, starting on the 8th October, six teams will play two 24 minute games (2x 12 minute halves) each of non-contact rugby.
+- Every Thursday, from the 1st to the 29th April, six teams will play two 24 minute games (2x 12 minute halves) each of non-contact rugby.

 - Teams will be made up of 9-10 players, depending on turn-out on the night.

 - The teams will be picked via a NFL-style draft

 - Each team will play each other twice, with the top two teams playing a in a final to decide the winner.

 - Two-handed touch on or below the waist

 - When touched, the ball carrier has to go to ground to present the ball on the floor (NOT THROUGH THE LEGS, NOT POPPING OFF THE FLOOR AND NO ROLLING), whilst defence has to drop off by one meter.

 - After making a touch, the defender has to drop to the floor on his front until the ball is played.
 He is allowed to touch the scrum-half if he is back on his feet.

 - Scrum-half (whoever takes the ball from the breakdown) cannot score.

 - If you are touched in the act of burrowing over from short range, it counts as a touch and the try is not given.